SIDDHESH95-CODE/Udemy-WD/README.md

     array, objects, functions

-Set(): It is a method in JS to remove duplicate values from an array and returns into a new one.
+Set(): It is a method in JS to remove duplicate values from an array/nested array and returns into a new one without duplication.

 map():
 filter():